Ikat Meets Quirk At The French Knot Studio | LBB

 Home Is Where The Art Is

-And if you’re obsessed with ikat like we are, they have a gorgeous collection of home linen including cushion covers and ikat coasters that will immediately add a touch of class to your beautiful home.
-Their table runners feature block-printed Mughal floral motifs and table mats are in hand-woven in ikat.
-A burst of colours, some pop, some subtle, and a few in monochrome, these absolutely eye-catching designs will fill your soul.
+And if you’re obsessed with ikat like we are, they have a gorgeous collection of home linen, which includes cushion covers and ikat coasters.
+Their table runners feature block-printed Mughal floral motifs and table mats are hand-woven in ikat.
+A burst of colours {some pop, some subtle} and a few in monochrome, these are absolutely beautiful.

 Comments (0)